MetPX/sarracenia/doc/hpc_mirroring_use_case.rst

 HPCR solution as a whole (with mirroring deferred) occurred in September of 2017, and work on mirroring essentially stopped until October (because of activities related to the commissioning work).

-We continued work on two approaches, the libsrshim, and the GPFS-policy.
+We have continued work on two approaches, the libsrshim, and the GPFS-policy.
 The queries run by the GPFS-policy had to to be tuned, eventually an overlap of 75 seconds (where a succeeding query would ask for file modifications up to a point 75 seconds before the last one ended) because there were issues with files being missing in the copies.
 Even with this level of overlap, there were still missing files.
 At this point, in late November, early December, the libsrshim was working well enough to be so encouraging that folks lost